 Peer Writing Tutors

 Peer Writing Tutors are trained to be the authorized help for students, to ask probing questions about the papers they read, and to make positive suggestions for improvement of those papers.
+Peer Writing Tutors are also trained to help students with oral presentations.
 Peer Writing Tutors work in college writing classes and hold evening drop-in hours at the Writing Center in the Center for Teaching, Learning, and Research, Davis Family Library 225.

 FYS Mentors for Academics and Writing